lenra-io/server/README.md

 Requirement :
   * Start database with Docker `docker run --restart always -p 5432:5432 --name lenra-postgres -e POSTGRES_DB=lenra_dev -e POSTGRES_PASSWORD=postgres -d postgres`
-  * Create the database and start migration `mix setup`. this equals to run these commands :
+  * Create the database and start migration `mix setup`.
+This is equivalent to running the following commands :
     * `mix deps.get` to install the dependencies
     * `mix ecto.create` to create database
-    * `mix ecto.migrate` to start all migration and got have an up-to-date database
+    * `mix ecto.migrate` to start all migration and have an up-to-date database
     * `mix run priv/repo/seeds.exs` to fill database with default values

 Now you can start the server with this command `mix phx.server`